 Condition: New.
 Seller Inventory # I-9781108478168

-Seller: Grand Eagle Retail, Mason, OH, U.S.A.
+Seller: Grand Eagle Retail, Bensenville, IL, U.S.A.

 Hardcover.
 Condition: new.
 Hardcover.
 How does social spending relate to economic growth and which countries have got this right and wrong?
 Peter Lindert examines the experience of countries across the globe to reveal what has worked, what needs changing, and who the winners and losers are under different systems.
 He traces the development of public education, health care, pensions, and welfare provision, and addresses key questions around intergenerational inequality and fiscal redistribution, the returns to investment in human capital, how to deal with an aging population, whether migration is a cost or a benefit, and how social spending differs in autocracies and democracies.
 The book shows that what we need to do above all is to invest more in the young from cradle to career, and shift the burden of paying for social insurance away from the workplace and to society as a whole.
 How does social spending relate to economic growth and which countries have got this right and wrong?
 Peter H. Lindert provides a compelling global guide to public education, health care, pensions, and welfare provision, and links them to inequality and fiscal redistribution.
+This item is printed on demand.
 Shipping may be from multiple locations in the US or from the UK, depending on stock availability.
 Seller Inventory # 9781108478168

 Seller: Kuba Libri, Prague, Czech Republic